 9. Review your insurance

 Spring is also a great time to pull out your home insurance policy and review your coverage.
-Are your building limits up-to-date?
+Are your building limits up to date?
 Do you need additional coverage, like increased insurance on special items?
-This can include jewelry, fine arts or sports equipment.
+This can include jewelry, fine arts, or sports equipment.
 If you work from home, does your home insurance cover you for your business property located within your home?

 10. Look for home insurance discounts

 Insurance companies offer many insurance discounts for their clients, such as if you decide to bundle your auto and home policies.
 Review your home insurance policy with your insurance provider and make sure you are not leaving money on the table.
 An isure broker will be happy to review your home insurance policy with you anytime!
+Contact us or request a quote today!

 We hope our 10 tips have helped you get organized for the new season.
 Happy spring cleaning!